 The more deeply invested operators are in the car wash, and the more they have at stake, the more involved they will be.
 If investing in a car wash, instead of acting as your own owner operator, make sure you have the right person taking the lead.

 A bad investment can take a lifetime to recover from.
-Projecting low can protect you from overextending and makes it easier for your wash to beat expectations.
+Projecting low can protect you from overextending and makes it easier for your wash to beat expectations as you go.

 Closely Evaluate Your Investment vs. Cost of Property Balance

-When it’s all said and done you may find the value of your property is your biggest asset, especially if you might consider selling your wash in the long-term.
+When it’s all said and done you may find the value of your property is your biggest asset, especially if you might consider selling your wash in the long-term future.

 Focus on a Revenue Model Rather than Cars Per Year

 While cars per year and total revenue are related, they aren’t equivalent.
-If you allow your overhead to climb or rely too heavily on costly promotions it will affect your bottom line, no matter how many cars are getting washed.
+If you allow your overhead to climb or rely too heavily on costly promotions it will affect your bottom line, no matter how many cars are pulling in.

 Do Not Underestimate the Draw of Great Architecture